artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 Note: the webhook will check the key twice; once against the test and once against the live payment processors' webhook secrets.
 From that information it determines whether it's a test or not.
 That's one reason you need different secrets.

-**Note: a webohok is a web page; it's not something for you to view in your browser**. i.e. if you enter the webhook URL in your browser you *should* see a blank page.
+**Note: a webhook is a web page; it's not something for you to view in your browser**. i.e. if you enter the webhook URL in your browser you *should* see a blank page.
 To find out whether it's working you'll need GoCardless to send it some data.

 ### 4. Use it and test it!